All Physicians’ Forms

 Verify dialysis orders with Northwest Kidney Centers facility the patient is going to post discharge (including dialysis prescription, bath, dry weight, etc.)

-Verification of Orders for Medical Staff with cyberREN:
+Verification of Orders for Medical Staff in the EMR:

-• Orders must be verified by the physician within 30 days.
-Verification means that you have seen the order.
+All orders must be authenticated by the attending nephrologist of record within 30 days.
+Authentication means that you have seen the order.
 If you do not agree with the order, you still need to verify that you have seen it.
 You should then call, fax or send a new order.
-In cyberREN, there are three ways to communicate an order.
-You can write the order as the physician (which automatically verifies the order,) have your office staff call or fax the order to the Unit, or call the Unit directly with the order.
-Once the order is in cyberREN, Northwest Kidney Centers staff will carry out the order as directed.
-Orders could be completed before they are verified.
+You can write the order as the physician or call the Unit directly with the order.
+Once the order is in the EMR, Northwest Kidney Centers staff will carry out the order as directed.
+Orders can be completed before they are verified.

-• The attending nephrologist is responsible for verifying orders in cyberREN placed by covering nephrologists, whether active or courtesy staff.
+The attending nephrologist is responsible for verifying orders in the EMR placed by covering nephrologists, whether active or courtesy staff.

 Delinquency in Verifying Orders

-To be in compliance with Medicare regulations, nephrologists with unverified orders >30 days will be notified that the orders must be verified by the end of the working day, or privileges for verbal order submission will be suspended until they are in compliance.
+To be in compliance with Medicare regulations, nephrologists with unverified orders >30 days may be contacted by the office of the Chief Medical Officer to request authentication.
+If orders remain unverified, nephrologists may have privileges for verbal order submission suspended until they are in compliance.
 A letter will be placed in the medical staff file that privileges for verbal orders have been suspended until the physician has verified their orders and is in compliance with Northwest Kidney Centers policy.

 Dialysis > 3 Times Per Week

-If the patient requires an extra treatment during the month for patient or procedure-related matters (i.e., frequent treatment interruptions due to bathroom breaks, poor catheter function, machine malfunction, etc.) the reason should be noted and an ICD-10 code provided.
-Neuropathy is not an acceptable rationale for more than three treatments per week.
+If the patient requires an extra treatment during the month for patient or procedure- related matters (i.e., frequent treatment interruptions due to bathroom breaks, poor catheter function, machine malfunction, etc.) the reason for the inadequate dialysis should be noted and an ICD-10 code provided.
+It does not appear that neuropathy will be an acceptable rationale for more than three treatments per week and may require an appeal and additional justification.
+Even then, there is no guarantee that it will be accepted.

 DNR Policy